quintans/goSQL/README.md

 #### Union

 This example list all `Publishers` and shows side by side the sales of this year and the previous year.
-The function used in `ListFor` is responsible for agregating the result.
+The function used in `List` is responsible for agregating the result.

 ```go
 sales := make([]*PublisherSales, 0)